jasonpaulso/VectorCode/README.md

 - For neovim users, after you've gone through the CLI documentation, please refer to [the neovim plugin documentation](./docs/neovim.md) for further instructions.

+If you're trying to contribute to this project, take a look at [the contribution guide](./docs/CONTRIBUTING.md), which contains information about some basic guidelines that you should follow and tips that you may find helpful.

 ## TODOs
 - [x] query by ~file path~ excluded paths;
 - [x] chunking support;